ekgp3987/Towards-the-AI-building/README.md

 2D Platform Game

-If you eat a pinwheel, the score goes up.
+If you eat a pinwheel, the score goes up. <br>
 Let's go to AI Hall safely, avoiding monsters and obstacles!